JorelAli/CommandAPI/docssrc/src/kotlindsl.md

 /optionalArgument give <item> <amount>
 ```

+When using a CommandTree, you can do this by using the same executor in two places.

-To declare an argument as optional you need to set the `optional` value to `true`:
+When using a CommandAPICommand, you can create an optional Argument by setting the `optional` value to `true`:

 <div class="multi-pre">